digital-asset/daml/compiler/damlc/tests/daml-test-files/ConstrainedClassMethod.EXPECTED.rst

 -----------------------------

-This module tests the case where a class method contains a constraint not present in the class itself.
+This module tests the case where a class method contains a constraint not present in the class itself\.

 Typeclasses
 ^^^^^^^^^^^